P-flag spaces and incidence stratifications: Introduction

-\item In Section 4 we study the action of $I^*(Q,\F)$ on $P$-flags, where $Q$ is any poset of cardinality $n$.
-Proposition \ref{prop orbite} ensures that the double quotient $I^*(Q;\mathbb{R})\backslash \gl(n,\mathbb{R})\slash I^*(P;\mathbb{R})$ is never finite, apart in the classical case $P=Q=c_n$ (for other general results on infiniteness of double quotients, see for instance \cite{Duck}, \cite{Gandini} and references there).
-In Theorem \ref{canonical}, we describe some of these orbits as homogeneous spaces: this shows that also classical Schubert cells are homogeneous spaces, where the isotropy subgroups are the incidence groups of posets whose Hasse diagrams are the graphs introduced in \cite{Forest-like permutations}.
+In Theorem \ref{canonical}, we describe as homogeneous spaces some of the orbits of the action of $I^*(Q,\F)$ on $P$-flags, where $Q$ is any poset of cardinality $n$.
+This shows that also classical Schubert cells are homogeneous spaces, where the isotropy subgroups are the incidence groups of posets whose Hasse diagrams are the graphs introduced in \cite{Forest-like permutations}, see Remark \ref{oss forest-like}.

-\item Section 5 and Section 6 are devoted to the study of incidence stratifications of Grassmannians $\gr_{\F}(k,n)$ and $P$-flag spaces.
-First we provide full information about the orbits (and their Zariski closures) of the action of $I^*(Q,\F)$ on $\mathbb{P}(V)$.
-Then we characterize $Q$-Schubert cells in both cases, indexing them with order ideals in suitable posets.
-The characterization is given in terms of representable matroids (Theorem \ref{teorema matroidi}) and $P$-flag matroids (Theorem \ref{teorema P-matroidi bandiera}).
-We introduce the $Q$-Bruhat poset of $\gr_{\F}(k,n)$ and $\pfl(\F)$; for instance, the $t_n$-Bruhat poset of $\gr_{\F}(k,n)$ is the so-called {\em weak order} on representable matroids of rank $k$ (see \cite[Chapter 7]{oxley} and \cite[Chapter 9]{Theory of matroids}).
-In the classical cases we recover the Bruhat order on $S_n^{(k)}$ and $S_n$ respectively.
+\item Section \ref{sezione grassmanniane} and Section \ref{sezione strati pflag} are devoted to the study of incidence stratifications of Grassmannians $\gr_{\F}(k,n)$ and $P$-flag spaces.
+First we provide full information about the orbits (and their Zariski closures) of the action of $I^*(Q,\F)$ on $\mathbb{P}(V)$ (Theorem \ref{pspazio}).
+Then we characterize $Q$-Schubert cells in both cases, indexing them with order ideals in suitable posets; the characterization is given in terms of representable matroids (Theorem \ref{teorema matroidi}) and sets represented by $P$-flags (Definition \ref{def flag repr} and Theorem \ref{teorema P-matroidi bandiera}).
+We introduce the $Q$-Bruhat posets of $\gr_{\F}(k,n)$ and $\pfl(\F)$ (Definitions \ref{Q Bruhat} and \ref{QP Bruhat order}).
+The $c_n$-Bruhat orders coincide with the Bruhat order on $S_n^{(k)}$ and $S_n$, respectively (Propositions \ref{corollario iniezione} and \ref{corollario iniezione2}).
+On the other hand, the $t_n$-Bruhat order of $\gr_{\F}(k,n)$ is the so-called weak order on representable matroids of rank $k$, see Remark \ref{oss weak order matroidi}.

-\item The last section of the paper describes the $c_n$-stratification of $\mathrm{Fl}_{t_n}(\F)$ in terms of (dual) parking functions. \end{itemize}
+The last part of the paper describes the $c_n$-stratification of $\mathrm{Fl}_{t_n}(\F)$ in terms of (dual) parking functions (Theorem \ref{proposizione parking}). \end{itemize}